danimsteger/svg-logo-maker/README.md

 ## Installation

-o view the code of this project, you can clone this repository using the following commands in your command line:
+To view the code of this project, you can clone this repository using the following commands in your command line:

 ### Clone this repository